JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 #### Generate a UUID {initial-collapse-state="collapsed"}

-Let's assume that you are developing iOS and Android applications using Kotlin Multiplatform Mobile and you want to generate a universally unique identifier (UUID):
+Let's assume that you are developing iOS and Android applications using Kotlin Multiplatform and you want to generate a universally unique identifier (UUID):

 ![Expect/actual declarations for getting the UUID](expect-actual-example.png){width=700}